JulieBlasquiz/Projet_visualisation/README.md

 # Visualization project
 Development of a client tool for the visualization of the functional annotation of proteomic data :

-Download serveur_socket.zip
+Download server_socket.zip

-Open a terminal in the serveur_socket folder
+Open a terminal in the server_socket folder

 Command line to run : node new_server.js